Coreoz/HTTP-Gateway/README.md

 TODO
 ----
 - [ ]: add readme docs about modules, how to get started, the project motivation, use cases with custom auth, custom validation, add logging
+- [ ]: Implement both key and basic auth for clients and services
 - [ ]: upgrade play and java versions
 - [ ]: provide a way to easily validate downstream request body